 Customer Satisfaction Notification No. B27 Transaxle Low/Reverse Accumulator Cover, October 2002

 A good very good post on this repair from 2015 with photos of the old and new cap is at the link below to the Jeep Wrangler Forum.
-In this case, even the snap ring had broken, and he discusses the Sonnax kit available if there is any bore damage.
+In this case, even the snap ring had broken, and the poster discusses the Sonnax kit available if there is any bore damage.
 I've have not seen this repair covered anywhere else online.
 So thanks very much to Weirdracin on the Wrangler Forum.

 42RLE Slipping in Reverse sometimes - possible solution